comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 Please complete all lessons before attempting to begin this exercise.

-The next step on our journey to implementing Battleship is to produce a program that gives the player one shot at guessing your program's secret word.
+The next step in our journey to implementing Battleship is to produce a program that gives the player one shot at guessing your program's secret word.
 (Of couse, they can play the game multiple times in order to have multiple chances.)

 In this exercise, you will print out a grid of boxes instead of just one line, and prompt the user for a **row** and **column** for their guess.
 Level up!